cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

    * share/cycle
    * work

-These should be configured per install target.
+These should be configured per :term:`install target`.

 For example, to configure workflow ``log`` directories (on the :term:`scheduler` host) so that they symlink to a different location,